 Google Workspace CSE uses envelope encryption to protect data and it relies on web browsers for performing client-side operations.
-First, a data encryption key (DEK) is generated in a Google Workspace client and it's used to encrypt the data symmetrically.
-Then the DEK is handed over to the KACLS to be encrypted symmetrically using a Key Encryption Key (KEK).
+First, a data encryption key (DEK) is generated in a Google Workspace client and is used to symmetrically encrypt the document bytes.
+That DEK is then sent by the client to the KACLS to be encrypted symmetrically (using its KEK).
 The encrypted content and the encrypted DEK are then sent to Google infrastructure for storage.
 Crypto operations leverage Google Tink, an open-source library that provides secure and easy-to-use cryptographic APIs.
-Tink is implemented using SubtleCrypto, a WebCrypto API, supported by the browser.
+For the web platform, Tink is implemented using SubtleCrypto, a WebCrypto API, supported by modern browsers.